1. Rivers

 Complete terms and conditions may be found in the Passenger Ticket Contract.

-Flexible Deposit Policy (01 April 2024 – 04 August 2026 at 5:00pm AEST) Terms & Conditions.
+Flexible Deposit Policy (01 April 2024 – 30 November 2026 at 7:00pm AEDT) Terms & Conditions.

-• Our flexible deposit policy applies to new reservations only made between 01 April 2024 – 04 August 2026 at 5:00pm (AEST) and is combinable with all other Viking offers available.
+• Our Flexible Deposit Policy applies to new reservations made between 01 April 2024 – 30 November 2026 at 7:00pm (AEDT) and is combinable with all other Viking offers available.

-• Under our flexible deposit policy, qualified guests can cancel their booking before final payment due date and receive deposit back in the form of a future cruise voucher less an AU$100 per person cancellation fee.
+• Under our Flexible Deposit Policy, qualified guests can cancel their booking before the final payment due date and receive their deposit back in the form of a Future Cruise Voucher (FCV) less a cancellation fee of AU$100pp.

 • When booking airfares through Viking (including when taking advantage of a special offer that includes air travel), standard airline cancellation fees will also apply.
 In some cases, airfares will be non-refundable.
-In the event of cancellation, these fees will be deducted from the deposit paid, and therefore the future cruise voucher issued.
+In the event of cancellation of flights, the airline cancellation fees will be deducted from the deposit paid and, therefore, the FCV issued.

-• The future cruise voucher can be used on any new Viking cruise and will be applied at booking and must be redeemed by the expiration date prior to final payment.
+• The FCV will be automatically applied at the time of booking and must be redeemed by the expiration date on the voucher.
+The FCV must be applied prior to final payment on the booking.

-• Once the voucher is redeemed, it cannot be re‐issued or used towards another cruise, and any unused balance of the voucher is lost and has no cash value.
+• Once the FCV has been applied to a booking it is considered redeemed and cannot be re‐issued or used towards another cruise.
+Any unused balance on the FCV is lost and has no cash value.

 Open a modal and sign up to receive information about our best deals.